ximini82/relationstorage.js/README.md

 > Notice: You don't have to take care of relation, if you want to delete an object.
 Storage.js removes all relations automatically

-# save an image as object
+# Save an image as object

 you can save an Image from your dom